chrisnoonan98675/site/_drafts/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

         }
       }

-**NOTE**: This port is automatically exchanged between XL-Deploy and XL-Satellite.
-There is no need to configure this manually.

 ### Configure the upload timeout

 You can configure a file upload idle timeout on a satellite server.
 The timeout corresponds to an idle TCP connection on the streaming server without an associated command.
-This will prevent from keeping unnecessary connections opened on the satellite.
+This will prevent unnecessary connections from being kept open on the satellite.

-To configure the file upload idle timeout on a satellite server, modify the following settings `satellite.timeout.upload.idle` in `conf/application.conf`:
+To configure the file upload idle timeout on a satellite server, change `satellite.timeout.upload.idle` in `conf/application.conf`:

     satellite {
       timeout {